Panoramic tour of Madrid including a tour of the Royal Palace

 MEALS WHILST ON THE CAMINO TRAIL - As specified in the itinerary.
 Please note that there are daily lunch stops along the walking trail.

-PREPARATION FOR THE CAMINO TRAIL WALK - You tour hostess will be offering 4 x training get togethers (Melbourne Based) as well as a suggested daily walking training program.
-These sessions will encourage you to improve your fitness, get to know your fellow walkers, swap travel tips, share in the excitement of your upcoming adventure and ensure you enjoy the Camino to its' fullest.
+PREPARATION FOR THE CAMINO TRAIL WALK - We will provide a suggested daily walking program and we also offer our monthly SWT walks (Melbourne Based).
+Our monthly walks encourage you to improve your fitness, get to know your fellow walkers, swap travel tips, share in the excitement of your upcoming adventure and ensure you enjoy the Camino to its' fullest.
 Details will follow upon booking.

 Melbourne - Madrid (Meals inflight)